amulifts/L5OS/README.md

 - `Real-Time Alerts:` Sends notifications for specific trigger events such as repeated login failures.

 ## Getting Started
-- Installation: Ensure OpenCannary is configured properly.
+- To run honeypot ensure OpenCannary is configured properly.
 Clone the repository from GitHub.
 - Run `python manage.py migrate` to set up the database.
 - Configuration: Use the Django admin panel to configure honeypot services and view logs.

 ## Team